open-wc/custom-elements-manifest/packages/blog/blog.md

 ### Much, much more!

 We believe `custom-elements.json` will open the door for a lot, lot more new exciting ideas and tooling.
 Which usecases can _you_ come up with?
 Do you have an idea, but are unsure where to start?
-Feel free to reach out to us on the [Lit and Friends](https://lit.dev/slack-invite) slack, we're always happy to have a chat and help you get started.
+Feel free to reach out to us on the [Lit and Friends](https://lit.dev/slack-invite) slack in the #open-wc channel, we're always happy to have a chat and help you get started.

 ## How should I use a Custom Elements Manifest?